MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

    PM> Install-Package Microsoft.IdentityModel.Clients.ActiveDirectory
    ```

-1. Use the statically-generated client library files to call the operationalization APIs.
+1. Use the statically-generated client library files to call the APIs.
 In your application code, import the required namespace types and create an API client to manage the API calls:

    ```
    // --- IMPORT NAMESPACE TYPES -------------------------------------------------------